-As part of the Biden-Harris administration's goal to deploy 30 gigawatts of offshore wind energy by 2030, the Bureau of Ocean Energy Management (BOEM) announced on April 27, 2022 that it published a Call for Information and Nominations (Call) to assess commercial interest in -- and obtain public input on -- potential wind energy leasing activities in federal waters off the coast of Oregon.
+As part of the Biden-Harris administration's goal to deploy 30 gigawatts of offshore wind energy by 2030, the Bureau of Ocean Energy Management (BOEM) published a Call for Information and Nominations (Call) on April 27, 2022 to assess commercial interest in -- and obtain public input on -- potential wind energy leasing activities in federal waters off the coast of Oregon.

 Call for Information and Nominations

 The Call Area is located offshore the State of Oregon and comprises areas identified as Coos Bay and Brookings.
 These two areas total about 1,159,298 acres (1,811 square miles) and are located offshore south-central and southern Oregon, respectively.

 - Coos Bay Call Area: The boundary of the Coos Bay Call Area begins 13.8 miles offshore Charleston, Oregon, and extends to about 65 miles offshore.
 The eastern boundary water depth ranges from about 394 to 722 feet (120 to 220 meters).
 The area is about 67 miles in length from north to south and about 41 miles in width from east to west.
 The entire area is approximately 872,854 acres (1,364 square miles).

 - Brookings Call Area: The boundary of the Brookings Call area begins 13.8 miles offshore Gold Beach and Brookings, Oregon, and extends to about 46 miles offshore.
 The eastern boundary water depth ranges from about 410 to 1,115 feet (125 to 340 meters).
 The area is about 46 miles in length from north to south and about 22 miles in width from east to west.
 The entire area is approximately 286,444 acres (448 square miles).